Ultimate 2026 Weight Loss Timeline: 7 Proven Steps to See Results Fast

 Month 6: 10-15% weight loss

-• Weight loss tends to slow down after the first 2 months, with an average loss of 1-2% of initial body weight per month.
+• Months 3-6: Progress slows to an average of 1-2% of body weight per month.

-• By 6 months, a total weight loss of 10-15% of initial body weight is typical for those who adhere to a weight loss program.
+• By Month 6: A total loss of 10-15% of initial weight is a typical, successful outcome.

 Initial Weeks: Rapid Water Weight Loss